The Need for Regional Stormwater Management in Southern New Mexico

 Future meetings are tentatively scheduled for the following dates and locations:

-- June 15th - Rincon Community Center or Fire Department: Rincon Watershed and Arroyo projects
+- June 15th - Dona Ana County Fire and Rescue - Station 6, 255 Harlins St. Rincon, NM 87940: Rincon Watershed and Arroyo projects

 Use the following links to review un-official copies of past meeting minutes.
 For access to official minutes, please contact the Chairperson.